heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __uuid_v4 ()__

-Generate a version 4 UUID.
+Generate a version 4 UUID in the standard 36-character string representation.

 _Returns_